evmcnb/quartz/content/Pearls/Antenatal lifestyle advice.md

 - Some may require higher doses (women who take anti-epileptics or have [[Pearls/Sickle Cell Disease|Sickle Cell Disease]])
 - Those with a 25 < BMI < 30 can take 400 mcg **outside this range** 5mg
 - Women with folate deficiency are started on folic acid 5mg daily.
+- Vitamin D supplementation of 10 mcg (400 IU) per day should be advised.
+Can be provided for free if eligible for the Healthy Start program.
 - Iron supplementation should **not** be offered routinely
 - Vitamin A supplementation might be teratogenic (intake above 700 mcg).
-Liver is high in vitamina A so should be avoided
+Liver is high in vitamin A so should be avoided
-- Vitamin D supplementation of 10 mcg per day should be advised.
-Can be provided for free if eligible for the Healthy Start program.

 ##### Alcohol
 - Pregnant women should not drink at all